chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 ### Challenges or issues with the code.

 There were some challenges with the code.
 The code was not 100% functional.
-When we tried running the program we encounter a very buggy behavior were the speed was set to a default even if declared otherwise.
+When we tried running the program we encounter a very buggy behavior where the speed was set to a default even if declared otherwise.
 Moreover, the motion of shapes was sometimes incorrect for some provided text files from assignment 5.
 In the interactive view, some buttons did not work and there was no option for increasing the speed of the animation (some required features from the previous